MORE THAN 20 GRAMS OF CANNABIS

 If you have over 20 grams, then you will not be given a Notice to Appear, you will be arrested.
 The possession of more than 20 grams of cannabis is a third degree felony, punishable by up to a $5,000 fine as well as up to 5 years probation or prison.
 In addition, if you are adjudicated guilty then the HSMV/DMV will suspend your driver's license for 1 year.
 Especially with drug crimes, there are many circumstances where law enforcement officers do not follow the law on the search and seizure, and sometime the evidence can be excluded.
 However, the smell of cannabis still constitutes probable cause for police officers to search you or your vehicle.
 Possession can be actual, constructive or joint.

-Learn more about defending against drug charges in Florida here.
+Learn more about defending against drug charges in Florida as Orlando's drug crime lawyer.